Sherlock Holmes in the 22nd Century: United States

 In February 2012, Mill Creek Entertainment released Sherlock Holmes in the 22nd Century...
 On the Case on DVD in the US, consisting of the first 10 episodes of the series, and also containing an episode of Stargate Infinity.
 They also released a DVD box set called Sherlock Holmes in the 22nd Century: The Complete 26-Episode Series, containing all 26 episodes alongside five bonus episodes from other Cookie Jar-owned series.

 Mill Creek re-released the complete series on DVD in Region 1 as Sherlock Holmes in the 22nd Century: The Complete Series in April 2018.
 This version also came with a digital download code.

 Topaz Distribution released a 25th Anniversary Edition DVD set on March 7, 2025.

-To date, none of the companies that released Sherlock Holmes in the 22nd Century on physical media have released the complete series on DVD in Region 2 in the United Kingdom.